DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/README.md

 - **IO:** Threads that are waiting to page in and out
 - **Er:** Threads waiting on an ERESOURCE

 Another aspect worth exploring is the number of threads within each process.
-For instance, are there processes containing over 500 threads?
-While it is not by definition a problem, such a high thread count is worth further investigation.
+For instance, **are there processes containing over or close to 500 threads?** While it is not by definition a problem, such a high thread count is worth further investigation.

 ```
 0: kd> !mex.tl -sort thread